hyosung11/Launch-School/Courses/journal.md

 08:57 I went for a walk along the back trail of the duck pond and met and talked to Ray who lives at the house with the Tibetan prayer flags.
 I also saw a fox before that at the entrance.
 An eastern european heritage woman told me I was brave for walking barefoot there on the trail.
 Met a korean older couple who remarked that there had been a lot of rain.
 Just in a short walk this morning.

 10:04 Kind of felt like the marriage counseling session this morning was a waste of time.
 Leidy's okay, but not that smart.
 Arrogance on my part?

+12:10 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 4 > Assignment 12.
+Lesson 4 Quiz 1
+   * [x] 2.
+Algorithm Writing Clinic
+   * [x] 3.
+Read *A Mind for Numbers* { 17 } | Test Taking
+   * [x] 4.
+Listen to the Huberman Lab Podcast Episode 22 | Science & Tools for Muscle Growth, Increasing Strength & Muscular Recovery

+2. What will you do today?
+   * [ ] 1.
+JS101 > Lesson 5: Advanced JavaScript Collections > Assignment 2.
+Sorting
+   * [x] 2.
+Read *A Mind for Numbers* { 18 } | Unlock Your Potential
+   * [x] 3.
+Listen to the Huberman Lab Podcast Episode 23 | How to Build Endurance in Your Brain & Body

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I feel unfocused this week.
+There's lots of changes with the start of the school year and I can't seem to find blocks of time to study.

+12:33 I felt the ghrelin kick-in a minute ago.